What is IR35?

 What are clients going to do about this?

 The large veterinary groups have been doing a lot of work to prepare for the changes, they have also liaised with tax specialists to try and find solutions that balance their requirement to be fully compliant with their operational needs for Ltd Co locums.

-However, tests that have been conducted by some companies have established that the majority of their locums fall outside of the IR35 regulations and the results have told them that they fail IR35. as such, a number of companies have already decided to implement a blanked ban on the use of Ltd Co Locums including Vets Now and we expect most to follow their lead in the coming weeks.
+However, tests that have been conducted by some companies have established that the majority of their locums are caught by IR35 regulations and the results have told them that they fail IR35. as such, the majority of companies are implementing blanket bans on Ltd Co locums.

 What does this mean for Ltd Company locums?

-From 6th April 2020, if you still wish to locum through one of the companies who have implemented blanket bans you will need to be paid through an approved umbrella company whereby the umbrella company will be responsible for deducting PAYE and NICs.
+From April 2021, if you still wish to locum through one of the companies who have implemented blanket bans you will need to be paid either through an approved umbrella company whereby the umbrella company will be responsible for deducting PAYE and NICs or by working through the companies PAYE scheme.
 Otherwise, if you wish to still locum through your Ltd Company, you will need to locum through a 'small company' which falls outside of the legislation.
 Recruit4vets are already establishing which companies are deemed 'small companies' and can help you find work within these practices.

 What is an umbrella company?

 An umbrella company serves as an intermediary between the locum and their agency or client, with their principal responsibility being to organise payment for your work.

 There are literally hundreds of umbrella company’s in the UK, like in any sector the vast majority are reputable companies who follow the rules, there are some however who may try to circumvent the new rules.
 End clients and agencies will therefore need to vet any umbrella company you decide to use, failure to do so could render the end client or agency liable for any unpaid tax.